There are so many DIY anti-aging cream recipes out there, but only a few really work.

 Red Maple Leaf DIY Anti Aging Cream Recipe

-- One teaspoon vitamin E oil or almond oil
+- Vitamin E oil or almond oil (3gr)

 - 10 drops lavender essential oil or geranium essential oil (if using both add 5 drops each))

 ✅ Get the supplies you need for this DIY anti-aging cream from Amazon: